Imaduddin-Mohammed/computer-vision-rock-paper-scissors/README.md

 # Milestone 4
 > Created a python script that will simulate the rock paper scissors game and compare the input with the computer's choice and show the winner
 ##Task 1
-- Storing the users and computer's choice
+- Storing the users and computer's choice in variables
 - This is done manually without a camera as shown below
 ![manual_rps.py]()